What are the 4 major revolutionary trends in the world of work?

-The world of work is constantly evolving, and in recent years it has seen major changes.
-Technological advances, the search for meaning, happiness at work and the collaborative enterprise are revolutionary trends that are redefining the world of work as we know it.
+The world of work is constantly evolving, and in recent years has seen some major changes.
+Technological advances, the quest for meaning, happiness at work and the collaborative enterprise are revolutionary trends that are redefining the world of work as we know it.
 These changes are a response to the needs and aspirations of workers and companies, and are having a significant impact on the way we work, interact and collaborate.

 1. Technological advances